-St. Croix State Forest - Tamarack Professional Review and Guide
+St. Croix State Forest - Tamarack Professional Guide

 "The focal point of the trails within the St. Croix National Forest is the wild and picturesque Tamarack River, a narrow, twisting river that slowly makes its way south to join the much larger St. Croix River.
 Although often shallow, the Tamarack changes character following a heavy rain and becomes fast, deep, and dangerous.